kra-mo/cartridges/README.md

 Note: Windows might present you with a warning when trying to install the app.
 This is expected, just ignore the warning.

+### Winget
+Install the latest release with the command: `winget install cartridges`.

 ## Building manually
 See [Building](https://github.com/kra-mo/cartridges/blob/main/CONTRIBUTING.md#building).